 There are a few things to keep in mind before you leave on your travel adventure.
 The first is that, if you plan to use travel SIM cards on your trip, you’ll need an unlocked device to do so.
 If your current smartphone is locked to your carrier’s network and you don’t own a secondary unlocked device, you will need to address this problem.

 For your carrier-locked phone, you’ll either need to get it unlocked or opt for an international plan offered by your carrier (and not use travel SIM cards).
-Every network in the U.S. has a device unlock policy with various eligibility requirements, such as a minimum number of days on the network, no unpaid bills, etc. The unlocking process has become quicker and easier over the years, but you should definitely start the process as soon as possible, as it could take weeks before your device is officially unlocked.
+Every network in the US has a device unlock policy with various eligibility requirements, such as a minimum number of days on the network, no unpaid bills, etc. The unlocking process has become quicker and easier over the years.
+Still, you should definitely start the process as soon as possible, as it could take weeks before your device is officially unlocked.

 You'll need an unlocked phone to use different SIM cards abroad.
 If not, you'll need an international plan from your carrier or you'll need to buy a second phone.